The Steering Committee of PalaoeArc has the following members :

-Astrid Lyså is senior research scientist and head of the Quaternary geology group at the Geological Survey of Norway.
-She is a glacial geologist working with glacial history, landscape development in the Arctic and glacial processes, mainly in the terrestrial environment.
-Current research includes glacial history and environmental changes in the volcanic island of Jan Mayen.
+Astrid Lyså is senior research scientist at the Quaternary geology group, Geological Survey of Norway.
+She is a glacial geologist working with glacial history and landscape development in the Arctic and glacial processes mainly in the terrestrial environment.
+Current research includes glacial history and environmental changes in mainland Norway, Svalbard and Jan Mayen.

 University of Pisa